300 East Randolph Street, Suite 5000 | Chicago | IL | 60601

 Baker & McKenzie is involved in Pro bono work across a vast range of projects.
 It's just crossed more than ten years in campaigning for breast cancer awareness.
 It often files amicus briefs for children's rights, as it did recently on behalf of the Center on Wrongful Convictions of Youth at Northwestern University School of Law, arguing the vulnerability of children during police interrogations.
 It holds webinars and supports books on pro bono programs, and is sufficiently recognized for the pro-bono director of the firm to attend White House Summit as part of Congressionally-appointed LSC Obstacles Task Force.

-Associate - Corporate
+Mid-level Associate - Corporate (PLC)

 New Legal Jobs in Last 7 Days